robbi5/esp32-spi-eppp-server/README.md

 ## How it works

-1. The server connects to a WiFi access point as a station.
+1. The server starts a WiFi manager.
+On first boot (or when saved credentials are erased), it opens a SoftAP captive portal (`ESP32-Config` by default) so you can enter WiFi credentials via a browser.
+Credentials are stored in NVS and reused on subsequent boots.
 2. It starts an EPPP SPI slave and waits for a host (SPI master) to connect.
 3. Once connected, an IP tunnel is established over SPI and traffic is forwarded between the EPPP interface and WiFi using lwIP NAT (NAPT).